Applying is as easy as 1-2-3!

 - Program Execution and Management – 25 points

-For more information on how each of these areas are evaluated, please refer to our Frequently Asked Questions (link)
+For more information on how each of these areas are evaluated, please refer to our Guidelines

 A grants panel carefully considers all applications before making its funding decisions.
 Both the Executive Committee and the Arts Council Board of Trustees then review these recommendations before approval.
 The decision-making process is guided by evaluative criteria, which requires judgment on the part of the panelists and Board members.
 Award decisions are final.
 Amount of grant are determined based on the merit of the application.

 Project Support Grants are intended to fund a particular project that begins no earlier than July 1 and concludes by June 30 of the Arts Council fiscal year.
 Informational workshops will be held to assist interested organizations.
 See application for grant writing workshop information.
 Attendance is required for first time applicants.